×

 2. The Gas Safe engineer informs Gas Safe about the change.
 Gas Safe then has 30 days to notify the local authority of the installation.

-A third-party agent, such as the manufacturer, can also notify the local authority.
+A third-party agent, such as the manufacturer, can also notify the local authority’s building control team.

 The following gas installations require notification in England and Wales: